 - You were not predisposed to committing the crime.

-For example, if a cop posing as a drug dealer threatens to hurt you unless you buy some drugs, then you should not be convicted if you end up buying the drugs.
-The cop crossed the line by threatening you, and you can argue that you would not have taken part in the drug deal had you not feared for your safety.
+For example, if an officer posing as a drug dealer threatens to hurt you unless you buy some drugs, then you should not be convicted if you end up buying the drugs.
+The officer crossed the line by threatening you, and you can argue that you would not have taken part in the drug deal had you not feared for your safety.

 Other examples of entrapment may include: